 Disclaimer: The information in this document is provided "as is", and no guarantee or warranty is given that the information is fit for any particular purpose.
 The above referenced consortium members shall have no liability for damages of any kind including without limitation direct, special, indirect, or consequential damages that may result from the use of these materials subject to any liability which is mandatory due to applicable law.

-Copyright 2011 by Goethe University Frankfurt, IBM Research - Zurich, Microsoft Research and Development, and Unabhängiges Landeszentrum für Datenschutz.
+Copyright 2012 by Goethe University Frankfurt, IBM Research - Zurich, Microsoft Research and Development

 List of Contributors